Characteristics of the accounting-related internal control and risk management system and explanatory report of the Management Board

 METRO GROUP’s accounting-related internal control and risk management system employs coordinated instruments and measures for the prevention, early detection, assessment and management of risks.
 The Corporate Accounting department of METRO AG is responsible for the group-wide implementation of these instruments and measures.

-The overarching responsibility for all processes related to the preparation of the consolidated and individual financial statements as well as the combined management report of METRO AG rests with the Board department of the Chief Financial Officer of METRO AG, Mark Frese.
+Overarching responsibility for all processes related to the preparation of the consolidated and individual financial statements as well as the combined management report of METRO AG rests with the Board department of the Chief Financial Officer of METRO AG, Mr Mark Frese.
 The actual preparation of the financial statements as well as the combined management report in the legal sense, however, is the responsibility of the Management Board of METRO AG.
 Following the preparation of the financial statements, the consolidated and individual financial statements as well as the combined management report are audited and approved by the auditor.
 They are then discussed and reviewed by the Supervisory Board of METRO AG.
 The auditor attends this Supervisory Board meeting, reports the key findings of his audit and is available for additional questions.
 Provided the Supervisory Board has no objections, it approves the annual financial statements and the combined management report.
 The annual financial statements of METRO AG are released once this approval is given.

 Building on the “Internal Control – Integrated Framework” concept of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the Corporate Accounting department of METRO AG has defined group-wide minimum requirements regarding the design of the accounting-related internal control system of METRO AG, the sales lines and the major service companies.
 With these requirements, the company particularly wants to ensure adherence to the relevant accounting standards and the respective internal guidelines (for example the IFRS accounting guideline).

-Among others, these requirements cover the design and implementation of controls, monitoring of the effectiveness of controls and reporting about effectiveness analyses.
+Among others, these requirements cover the design and implementation of controls, monitoring the effectiveness of controls and reporting about effectiveness analyses.

 - Implementation of controls: The group companies must keep records of the implementation of these controls.
 These provide the basis for an independent review of the effectiveness of controls by the Group Internal Audit department and the group’s auditor.